aortez/inky-soup/README.md

 # inky-soup
-Automation for displaying images on an inky impression e-ink screen.
+Automation for displaying images on the Pimoroni Inky Impression e-ink screen.